microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

        to assign one to us.
      - If we do have an ID (from a previous monarch), then let the new monarch know that we exist.
-5. If we're a servant process, then `WaitForSingleObject` on a handle to the monarch process.
+5. If we're a peasant process, then `WaitForSingleObject` on a handle to the monarch process.
 When the current monarch dies, go back to 3.
 At this point, we might be appointed the new monarch (by whatever process the OS uses to choose who the new server for `Monarch`s is.)
-   - We're suggesting `WaitForSingleObject` here as opposed to having the monarch raise a WinRT event when it's closed, because it's possible that the monarch <!-- is assassinated --> closes unexpectedly, before it has an opportunity to notify the servants.
+   - We're suggesting `WaitForSingleObject` here as opposed to having the monarch raise a WinRT event when it's closed, because it's possible that the monarch <!-- is assassinated --> closes unexpectedly, before it has an opportunity to notify the peasants.

 By this mechanism, the processes will be able to communicate with the Monarch, who'll be responsible for managing any inter-process communication between